Mark Satin: New Options Newsletter

 After four or five New World Alliance governing council meetings, Satin became tired of what he saw as empty rhetoric, and decided to do something practical – start a political newsletter.
 He raised $91,000 to launch the venture, from 517 people he had met on his travels, and within a few years had built it into what think-tank scholar George Weigel described as "one of the hottest political newsletters in Washington[, D.C.]. ...
 [It] has gotten a fair amount of [national] attention, and perhaps even some influence, because it self-consciously styles itself 'post-liberal'."
-Satin published 75 issues of New Options from 1984 to 1992, virtually half a million words.
+Satin produced New Options on a monthly basis from 1984 to 1992.
 He wrote nearly all the articles.
 In 1989 New Options received Utne Readers first "Alternative Press Award for General Excellence: Best Publication from 10,000 to 30,000 Circulation".
 In 1990 The Washington Post identified New Options as one of 10 periodicals spearheading "The Ideology Shuffle".
 Twenty-five of its articles were published as a book by a university press.

 Satin wanted New Options to make the visionary perspective of New Age Politics seem pragmatic and realizable.
 He also wanted New Options to spread the New Age political ideology more effectively than the New World Alliance had done.
 To those ends, he challenged traditional views across the political spectrum, and he expanded the scope of politics to include subjects like love and relationships.
 In her book Do You Believe in Magic?, culture critic Annie Gottlieb says New Options offered:

 an explosive short course in political possibility. ...
 What are the best books and groups in the consumer empowerment (not "protection") and neighborhood self-reliance movements?
 Who is working on practical, compassionate, populist alternatives to the welfare state and the big-business state?
 What is the best way to cut the budget deficit?
 What can we learn from the Sri Lankan Sarvodaya (local self-help) and Polish Solidarity movements?
 Each issue presents ideas, names and addresses, and a crossfire of reader debate.